 Practical/Performance Hours: 12

 Civil Engineering Practice

-- Insight into the potential graduate experience in the Civil Engineering profession – provided by invited alumni
+- Insight to the potential graduate experience in the Civil Engineering profession – provided by invited alumni.

 Introduction to Graphics Communications for Civil Engineers

-- Introduction to freehand sketching including the basics of proportion and perspective
+- Introduction to freehand sketching including the basics of perspective.

 - Insight into 2D engineering drawing production using AutoCAD.
-This will include the use of basic commands, precision input, use of relative, absolute and polar coordinates, object snapping, selecting groups and objects, using GRIPS, editing commands and controlling drawings with use of layers, drawing templates and dimensioning.
+This will include the use of basic commands, precision input, use of relative, absolute and polar coordinates, object snapping, editing commands and controlling drawings with use of layers, drawing templates and dimensioning..